m5stack/m5-docs/docs/en/module/nb-iot_plus.md

 *More info about NB-IoT: NarrowBand-Internet of Things (NB-IoT) is a standards-based low power wide area (LPWA) technology developed to enable a wide range of new IoT devices and services.
 NB-IoT significantly improves the power consumption of user devices, system capacity and spectrum efficiency, especially in deep coverage.
 Battery life of more than 10 years can be supported for a wide range of use cases.Supported by all major mobile equipment, chipset and module manufacturers, NB-IoT can co-exist with 2G, 3G, and 4G mobile networks.
 It also benefits from all the security and privacy features of mobile networks, such as support for user identity confidentiality, entity authentication, confidentiality, data integrity, and mobile equipment identification.
 NB-IoT focuses specifically on indoor coverage, low cost, long battery life, and high connection density.
 NB-IoT uses a subset of the LTE standard, but limits the bandwidth to a single narrow-band of 200kHz.
 It uses OFDM modulation for downlink communication and SC-FDMA for uplink communications*

-!> **M5Stack Fire** has occupied GPIO16 / 17 to connect with the PSRAM by default, it's conflict with TXD / RXD (GPIO16, GPIO17) of NB-IoT module.
-Therefore, when using the NB-IoT module with the M5Stack Fire, you might have to cut the TXD and RXD from NB-IoT module and wire fly to another set of UART pin
+!> **M5Stack Fire** has occupied GPIO16 / 17 to connect with the PSRAM by default, it's conflict with TXD / RXD (GPIO16, GPIO17) of NB-IoT Plus module.
+Therefore, when using the NB-IoT Plus module with the M5Stack Fire, you might have to cut the TXD and RXD from NB-IoT Plus module and wire fly to another set of UART pin

 ## Product Features
 - Serial communication: UART